 - Imported data – Sales, products, fund-raising totals – anything you have in columns

-Once you’ve imported this data into your MBO Data Window view you can conduct filtering queries on the data using the Data Window tool bar.
+Once you’ve imported this data into your Map Business Online Data Window view you can conduct filtering queries on the data using the Data Window tool bar.
 You can export your data and any query results, out of the mapping application as a CSV file.

 Map Business Online provides a great business map background for your business analysis, over which you can layer a variety of data layers.
 “And I would do all of this why?”
 You might ask.
 Why to answer key questions in your business like: